-In this stop-motion animation, adapted from the book by Neil Gaiman, 11-year-old Coraline finds a secret passage leading to a parallel version of her life.
-Beyond the passage, her bedroom is huge, her mum never tells her off and it's always cake for dinner.
+In this stop-motion animation, adapted from the book by Neil Gaiman, rebellious and snarky 11-year-old Coraline has recently, and reluctantly, moved to a new home.
+Feeling ignored by her parents, she soon discovers a secret passage leading to a parallel version of her life where her bedroom is huge, her mum never tells her off and it's always cake for dinner.
 But is it all too good to be true?
-Director Henry Selick has created an imaginatively detailed, spooky world, resulting in a rich, multi-layered film for all the family that combines beauty and scares to winning effect.
+This imaginative, detailed and spooky world is a slightly spooky visual treat that tackles concepts of courage, prejudice and being careful what you wish for.

 This resource covers a range of book adaptations on film.

-A film guide that looks at Fantastic Mr Fox (2009), exploring its key topics and themes through informal discussion.
+A film guide that looks at Coraline (2009), exploring its key topics and themes through informal discussion.

 This is a teaching resource written by CCEA's senior exam team, with Into Film in support of the GCE Moving Image Arts specification.

 Help your students learn all about what makes the Must See Movies Before You Grow Up films so thrilling and chilling!